yireo/yireo-slides/slides/yireo/running_m2.md

 ---
 # Experimental
 - appserver.io
-- Tarantool instead of Redis
+- Tarantool or Aerospike instead of Redis
+- Hack from HHVM

 ---
 class: center, middle